CEWIRE2026 DATES ANNOUNCED - READ MORE HERE!

 She has presented on behalf of the profession of optometry to the US FDA and FTC, and in countries around the world.

 Formerly a faculty member of the New England College of Optometry and the University of Michigan Medical School, Department of Ophthalmology, she has received almost 50 professional awards for excellence, including the “Top Doctor of 2024” Award from the National Keratoconus Foundation, the Contact Lens Institute (CLI) Culture Award (2023), the 2022 Albert Nelson Marquis Lifetime Achievement Award, the World’s Top Optometrists (2020) and one of the Most Notable Alumni in the 100-year history of The Ohio State University College of Optometry.
+She currently practices at First Sight Vision Care in Fulton, MD.

 Mitchel J. Ibach, OD, FAAO is a residency trained optometrist at Vance Thompson Vision in Sioux Falls, SD.
 Dr. Ibach attended the Pacific University College of Optometry where he graduated summa cum laude.
 Mitch completed his residency training at Minnesota Eye Consultants with a concentration on cornea, refractive surgery, external disease and glaucoma.